zellij-org/zellij/CONTRIBUTING.md

 To re-run the tests after you've changed something in the code base, be sure to repeat steps 2 and 3.

+## How we treat clippy lints

+We currently use clippy in [GitHub Actions](https://github.com/zellij-org/zellij/blob/main/.github/workflows/rust.yml) with the default settings that report only [`clippy::correctness`](https://github.com/rust-lang/rust-clippy#readme) as errors and other lints as warnings because Zellij is still unstable.
+This means that all warnings can be ignored depending on the situation at that time, even though they are also helpful to keep the code quality.
+Since we just cannot afford to manage them, we are always welcome to fix them!

+Here is [the detailed discussion](https://github.com/zellij-org/zellij/pull/1090) if you want to see it.

 ## Looking for something to work on?

 If you are new contributor to `Zellij` going through